 The Israel Education Center/Hillel Israel Internship is a 1 year commitment to bringing Israel-related engagement, programming and activism to your college campus.
-This is a paid internship, and requires 10 hours of work per week.
+This is a paid internship, and requires 10 hours of work (for full-time) or 5 hours (for part-time) per week.
 The requirements of the internship involve networking, event planning, budgeting and keeping the IEC and Hillel abreast of any Israel related activities on campus.
 As an Israel Intern you will be the face of Israel education on your university campus.
 Our interns are expected to be open, communicative, enthusiastic and creative.
 We offer advanced, intentional trainings about Israel, engagement, communication and strategy as well as constant support from a large team of Israel education professionals.

 Please complete the job description and application below and someone from the IEC will be in touch with you soon for next steps.
 If you have any questions, please contact IEC Program Director Emily White at firstname.lastname@example.org.

 Responsibilities Per Term (each term is one half of the school year)